Crime in South Africa: Municipalities

 South Africa's municipalities often employ unqualified personnel who are unable to deliver proper financial and performance governance.
 This leads to fraud, irregular expenditure (R30 billion in 2017, and R25 billion in 2018) and consequence-free misconduct.
 Only a fraction (14% in 2017, 8% in 2018) of municipalities submit clean annual audits to the Auditor-General, and implementation of the AG's recommendations has been lax.
 By 2018, 45% of municipalities had not implemented all procedures for reporting and investigating transgressions or fraud, while 74% were found to insufficiently follow up on such allegations.

 Tender panels, forums to which the tender process is outsourced, have been highlighted as sources of apparent favouritism and corruption.
 The late Kimi Makwetu suggested holding employees individually accountable, treating recommendations as binding and issuing a certificate of debt to guilty parties.
 Government departments and large parastatals generally mirror these problems.

 Public servants

-In tackling state service corruption, the number of public servants that do business with the state has been whittled from 8,500 to 118 people between 2017 and 2021.
+In tackling state service corruption, the number of public servants that do business with the state has shrunk from 8,500 to 118 people between 2017 and 2021.
 In 2021 an ethics unit was established by government to identify corruption and take preventative measures.
 Its mandate includes the setting of frameworks for disciplinary hearings, lifestyle audits and whistleblowing.